 Intended outcome Success criteria Improvement in speech and language skills for disadvantaged pupils.
 Assessment and observations indicate that disadvantaged pupils make accelerated progress in speech and language skills and there is significant development of vocabulary knowledge and use.
 This is evident in lessons and ongoing formative assessment.
 Accelerated progress and improved attainment in reading for disadvantaged pupils.
-Pupils diminish the difference with 'other' pupils' outcomes, particularly the middle and higher prior attainers and achieve an above national KS2 reading attainment and progress score in 2024/2025.
+Pupils diminish the difference with 'other' pupils' outcomes.
+The lower prior attaining pupils make accelerated progress to achieve the expected standard.
+The middle and higher prior attainers and achieve an above national KS2 reading attainment and progress score in 2024/2025.
 Accelerated progress and improved attainment in writing for disadvantaged pupils.
-Pupils diminish the difference with 'other' pupils' outcomes, particularly the middle and higher prior attainers and achieve an above national KS2 writing attainment and progress score in 2024/2025.
+Pupils diminish the difference with 'other' pupils' outcomes.
+The lower prior attaining pupils make accelerated progress to achieve the expected standard.
+The middle and higher prior attainers and achieve an above national KS2 writing attainment and progress score in 2024/2025.
 Accelerated progress and improved attainment in maths for disadvantaged pupils.
-Pupils diminish the difference with 'other' pupils' outcomes, particularly the middle and higher prior attainers and achieve an above national KS2 maths attainment and progress score in 2024/2025.
+Pupils diminish the difference with 'other' pupils' outcomes.
+The lower prior attaining pupils make accelerated progress to achieve the expected standard.
+The middle and higher prior attainers and achieve an above national KS2 maths attainment and progress score in 2024/2025.
 Sustained and improved support for pupils' social, emotional and mental health, particularly for disadvantaged pupils.
 Pupils make accelerated progress so by the end of the year they meet Age Related Expectations because their social, emotional and mental health needs are met.
 Sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 Sustained high attendance by 2024/25 demonstrated by the percentage of all pupils who are persistently absent significantly reduces and the attendance percentage among disadvantaged pupils is no lower than their peers.